Turkey Hill Minit Markets: History

-In 1967, Charles and Emerson Frey opened the first Turkey Hill Minit Markets store on Columbia Avenue in Lancaster, Pennsylvania, as a way to better market their dairy products.
+In 1967, Charles and Emerson Frey opened the first Turkey Hill Minit Market store on Columbia Avenue in Lancaster, Pennsylvania, as a way to better market their dairy products.

 The stores operated as a separate business - Farmland Industries - with the headquarters in the original store basement.
 In 1978, they built their second headquarters at 257 Centerville Road in East Hempfield Township, Lancaster County, Pennsylvania.
 This building was demolished and rebuilt as a new location.
 It opened in March 2023.

 On December 19, 1974, the stores won a legal battle overturning the so-called blue laws that prohibited retailers opening on Sunday, and in 1976, they became the first company to offer self-service gasoline in Pennsylvania.

 In 1979, Turkey Hill Minit Market purchased 36 Louden Hill stores.
 In July 1985, Turkey Hill acquired a number of 7-Eleven stores and six Ideal Markets.
 In Lancaster County, where the chain originated, Turkey Hill Minit Markets were the overwhelming convenience store choice; in some cases, stores were located as close as three blocks apart.

 In 1985, Kroger acquired both Turkey Hill Minit Markets and Turkey Hill Dairy, which manufactures various beverages, fruit-flavored drinks and dairy products, including milk and ice cream.
 Kroger continued to operate both brands as separate, independent entities.

 During the 1990s, Turkey Hill and competitors Sheetz and Wawa began overlapping their regions of service.
 John Hofmeister, president of Shell Oil commented on the new situation in sworn testimony before the U.S. Senate Committee on the Judiciary in March 2006: "We are seeing healthy new retail competition emerging with brands such as Wawa, Sheetz, and Turkey Hill."